rwf2/Rocket/site/guide/5-responses.md

 structure to serialize into JSON.
 The type `T` must implement the [`Serialize`] trait from [`serde`], which can be automatically derived.

+! warning: Available on crate feature `json only.

 As an example, to respond with the JSON value of a `Task` structure, we might
 write: